LEE HAWKINS

 LEE HAWKINS’s bio

-Hawkins is currently a 2023–2024 Rosalynn Carter Fellow for Mental Health Journalism and the 2024 Josephine Albright Fellow of the Alicia Patterson Foundation.
+Mr. Hawkins was a 2023–2024 Rosalynn Carter Fellow for Mental Health Journalism and the 2024 Josephine Albright Fellow of the Alicia Patterson Foundation.
 He also received the 2024 McGraw Fellowship for Business Journalism and was the 2022–2023 O’Brien Fellow for Public Service Journalism at Marquette University.
-In 2023, he received his fifth “Salute to Excellence” Award from the National Association of Black Journalists, for his investigation into how the Jesuits of Maryland used wealth from slavery to fund Georgetown University and other Catholic institutions.
-He was also a 2021 finalist for the Gerald Loeb Award for Distinguished Business and Financial Journalism.
+He is a six-time winner of the National Association of Black Journalists' "Salute to Excellence" Award and was a 2018 USC Annenberg Center for Health Journalism National Fellow, for reporting on child well-being.
+He was also named a finalist for the Gerald Loeb Award for Distinguished Business and Financial Journalism, in 2025 and 2021.

 Raised in Maplewood, Minnesota and the historic Rondo community of St. Paul, Hawkins has long been a committed advocate for nonviolent social change inspired by Dr. Martin Luther King Jr. He organized annual MLK birthday marches and received the Martin Luther King Humanitarian Award from Minnesota’s King Holiday Commission.
 He holds a B.A. in Political Science from the University of Wisconsin–Madison, where he served as editorial page editor of The Badger Herald and twice served on the Board of Visitors of UW’s School of Journalism and Mass Communications.